iteniel/get-the-weather/README.md

 Description
 ------------
 I go with "http://openweathermap.org/" recommendation and implement search by is at the time have the small city list.
-Need to implement no sql or sqlite base for improve the search (London,Paris,Los Angeles,Belgrade,Subotica,Novi Sad,Budapest,Berlin)
+Need to implement no sql or sqlite base for improve the search (London,Paris,Los Angeles,Belgrade,Subotica,Novi Sad,Budapest,Berlin).
+Developed and tested on linux

 App Screenshots
 ----------------